Interhyp/angular/README.md

 | ...                     | ...     | ...

 ## Demo ##
-An example project with all modules included can be found [here](https://stackblitz.com/edit/interhyp-angular-modules) at StackBlitz.
+An example project with all modules included can be found [here](https://stackblitz.com/edit/interhyp-angular-modules).

 ## Licence ##
 MIT